 Moms…we love them, and heck, we wouldn’t be here without them.
 And, as we like to joke, we’re all the reason that they drink.
 So bring your mom down to Vino in the Valley to celebrate her day in a special way!

-Join us Sunday, May 8, from 12 – 6pm (get your reservations in now for group of 10 or more).
-For Mom we’ve got free flowers, free chair massage, and free dessert!
-We’ll have wagon rides through the vineyard, and entertainment by local favorites, Colleen Raye and family, for all to enjoy!
+Join us Sunday, May 14, from 11 – 5pm (get your reservations in now for group of 10 or more… they’re going fast!).
+For Mom we’ve got free flowers, free chair massage, free dessert, AND a $10 gift card for their next visit to help celebrate 10 years in business!
+We’ll have wagon rides through the vineyard and entertainment by local favorites, Colleen Raye and family, on Sunday for all to enjoy!

 Sounds like the makings of a great afternoon!
 Come on down, sip on a glass of wine, and enjoy some great fun and entertainment with Mom.
 She’ll love you for it!

-We will be setting up interviews starting at noon on Saturday, February 6, 2016 at Vino in the Valley.
-We look forward to meeting you!
+We will be setting up interviews starting at 8am on Saturday, March 25, 2017 at Vino in the Valley.

 And please, spread the word to friends and family you may know who are looking for a close-knit work family and rewarding food-service career.